blast

 by Gene Edwards

 Several years ago, I attended a pastors’ conference where the keynote speaker shifted part of his message to address the heartbreak of ministry.
 During that talk, he mentioned a book that I’ve since gone back to and read multiple times.
-The book is called “A Tale of Three Kings” by Gene Edwards, and is a brief but deeply penetrating allegory that explores leadership, brokenness, and the heart of true servanthood.
-I also would suggest re-reading it from time to time.
+The book is called “A Tale of Three Kings” by Gene Edwards and is a brief but deeply penetrating allegory that explores leadership, brokenness, and the heart of true servanthood.
+This book should be read and re-read.

 First published in 1980, the book has endured as a staple for pastors, church leaders, and believers navigating seasons of conflict and authority in ministry.
 Through a retelling of the biblical lives of Saul, David, and Absalom, Edwards crafts a careful reflection of how leaders and non-leaders alike should respond to unjust treatment, spiritual authority, and personal ambition.